 - Describes the times in between events a process in which events occur continuously and independently at a constant average rate.

-- To describe the time between successive occurrences when all occurrences follow an Exponential Distribution.
+- To describe the time between successive occurrences when all occurrences follow an exponential.

 - To predict the length of time that properly maintained equipment will operate.

-- To approximate the time between outcomes.
+- Also, approximate the time between outcomes.
 (See Poisson)

 - When a probability of an outcome is consistent throughout the time period.